spatie/laravel-translatable/README.md

 - [All Contributors](../../contributors)

 We got the idea to store translations as json in a column from [Mohamed Said](https://github.com/themsaid).
 Parts of the readme of [his multilingual package](https://github.com/themsaid/laravel-multilingual) were used in this readme.
+And the new Ideas is to manage and store translation with morhpto many method for each model.
+Parts of the readme of [DB-Fields-Translations](https://github.com/Afzaal565/DB-Fields-Translations)
+## For more detail please visit (https://github.com/Afzaal565/DB-Fields-Translations)
 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.